Sebastian2852/CLog/README.md

 This is a header-only library meaning that to use it all you need is the `include` folder and add it to your project (along with adding an include directory that points to it).

 CLog is fully extendable so you can add your own sinks that behave in whatever way you like.
 You can have a look at the built-in sinks [here](https://github.com/Sebastian2852/clog/blob/main/include/CLog/Sink.hpp).
+Furthermore you can look at the [custom sink example](https://github.com/Sebastian2852/clog/blob/main/examples/CustomSink.cpp).